10 things you didn't know about water

 5. Children are most at risk.

-Every day over 700 children die from diarrhoea linked to unsafe water and sanitation.
+Every day, over 700 children die from diarrhoea linked to unsafe water, sanitation and hygiene.

 6. Babies are being born in dirty conditions.